 RSC(2) 2022 agreed task S3.02.T1 to address operational objective S3.02 of the NEAES 2030: “By 2025 OSPAR will identify and consider any obstacles in achieving further reductions in environmental concentrations of radioactive substances in the marine environment and examine possible solutions where appropriate”.

-RSC 2024 agreed to re-convene an Intersessional Correspondence Group to report on the obstacles to further reductions of environmental concentrations (ICG-ORC), which will produce a report for RSC 2025.Objective
+RSC 2024 agreed to re-convene an Intersessional Correspondence Group to report on the obstacles to further reductions of environmental concentrations (ICG-ORC), which will produce a report for RSC 2025.

+RSC 2025 agreed to re-convene the Intersessional Correspondence Group to finalise the report by RSC 2026.

+Objective

 To consider what are the obstacles in achieving further reductions in environmental concentrations of radionuclides in the marine environment and examine possible solutions.